abuiles/placefinder/README.markdown

         require 'placefinder'

         placefinder = Placefinder::Base.new(:api_key => your_api_key)
-        params = {:q => "Central Park, NY, US"}
+        placefinder.get :q => "Central Park, NY, US", :flags => 'J'
-        placefinder.get(params)

 You are encourage to check the documentation to see the params of the API:
     http://developer.yahoo.com/geo/placefinder/guide/requests.html

 Super easy! isn't ?

+NOTES:
-NOTE: The api_key is not a required field, you can start hitting their api without it.
+       1- The api_key is not a required field, you can start hitting their api without it.
+       2- If you specify the format in the :flags they will be ignore, a hash is always returned.

 Author
 ======